-We then get a helluva yarn about the Park and his family tracking down the monster to save Park’s daughter.
-They realise she is still alive when she manages to get enough signal on her cell phone to make a call for help.
+We then get a helluva yarn about Park and his family tracking down the monster to save Park’s daughter.
+They realize she is still alive when she manages to get enough signal on her cell phone to make a call for help.

 I’d like to tell you more about it, but it would ruin it for you.
 This movie is one of the best creature features ever made.
 Its political message may be as subtle as a cavalry regiment at full charge, but the characters are very likable and you get invested in them and their lives.